Khador Man-o-War Solo

 - Week 2: Points Cost down to 4

 Man-o-War Kovnik in a nutshell

-- Assault on a Destroyer adds a sixth of its range, when trying to hit on long range and his armor renders it effectively immune to its blast, being a viable option in melee.
+- Marshalled jacks can all be basically RAT6 due to the Strike True control benefit.
+Assault on a Destroyer adds a sixth of its range, when trying to hit on long range and its armor renders it effectively immune to its blast, being a viable option in melee.
 Take aim adds 2 to his blast damage.

 Drawbacks & Downsides

 - They can't accelerate Man O Wars and shoot at the same time so they fall further behind as they only walk.

 - If you just need a Jack Marshal, the Greylord Forge Seer is often a better choice.

 - A 7,5" slam threat range will not going to frighten many, but you can occasionally push models out of zones, if they're just toeing into the circles and rectangles.

 Originally released in Warmachine: Escalation (2004)